-If you are facing charges of grand theft, it is essential to hire a Glendale grand theft defense lawyer immediately.
+If you are facing grand theft charges, it is essential to hire a Glendale grand theft defense lawyer immediately.
 Even if you are being falsely accused, a lawyer will still need to provide evidence refuting the prosecution’s case against you.
 They will also ensure that your rights are not violated during the legal process.

 At Suzuki Law Offices, we stand beside you when you are facing allegations of grand theft and ensure your side is heard.
 A Glendale theft crimes lawyer understands the stress of being arrested and charged and provides you with a defense you can be confident in.
-With decades of experience, Suzuki Law Offices is your lawyer when you need an excellent defense attorney.
+With decades of experience, Suzuki Law Offices is your lawyer when you need an aggressive Arizona criminal defense attorney.

 What is Grand Theft

 Grand theft is one of eight different types of theft crimes and involves illegally taking another person or entity’s property.
-Unlike petty theft, which is concerned with any property valued at $950 or less, grand theft pertains to property that exceeds that value.
+Unlike petty theft, which concerns property valued at $950 or less, grand theft pertains to property valued at more than $950.
 Individuals accused of grand theft could face a prison sentence of up to a year or more if convicted.

 The evidence used for your defense is a key part of refuting the prosecution’s arguments.
 It is important to understand what evidence you can use in a criminal defense case because it can significantly impact the outcome of your case.
 Some evidence commonly used in criminal defense cases includes: